mvysny/vaadin-on-kotlin/docs/vok-guides.md

 # Vaadin-on-Kotlin Guides for Vaadin 10

-Vaadin 10 is based on Web Components as opposed to Vaadin 8 (which is based on a GWT-based customized widget system), and hence the programming model tends to differ a bit.
+Vaadin 10 is based on Web Components as opposed to Vaadin 8 (which is based on a GWT-based customized widget system).
+The programming model tends to differ a bit from Vaadin 8, and that's why there is a separate set of guides for Vaadin 8 and for Vaadin 10.
+Don't worry though - Vaadin 10 still uses the component-oriented approach we love from Vaadin 8.

 ## Getting started Guides